 Signs and symptoms of haemorrhoids may include:

 Bleeding during bowel movements is the most common sign of haemorrhoids.
 Rectal bleeding can, however, indicate a more serious condition, such as bowel cancer or anal cancer.
-You should consult your doctor if your haemorrhoids:
+You should consult your doctor if:

-- if haemorrhoid symptoms have been accompanied by an obvious change in bowel habits
+- Your haemorrhoid symptoms have been accompanied by an obvious change in bowel habits

-- if you are passing black or maroon-coloured stools
+- You are passing black or maroon-coloured stools

 A visual inspection should allow your physician to see if you have external haemorrhoids.